Aiyon860/SnakeAndLadderGame_in_C/readme.md

 ### Winner Screen
 ![Winner Screen Screenshots](https://imgur.com/9pbxs05.jpg)
-- Note: I am sorry Tirza but my random algorithm is on my side this time :sob:
+- Please note: I regret to inform you, Tirza, that my random algorithm is favoring me this time. :sob:

 ## Contributing
 I'm sorry, but at this time, I am not open to contributions.